Belfast, and all of Northern Ireland, are great solo travel destinations.

 - Guildhall.
 The building dates back to 1914 though the guilds date back much farther.
 Admission is free to temporary exhibits.

-- Walled City Market.
+- City Market.
+The Walled City Market.
 It is held in front of the Guildhall on the first Saturday of the month.

-- St. Patrick’s Way.
+- St. Patrick’s Way Pilgrim Route.
 This 82-mile pilgrim walk starts in Armagh.
 St. Patrick’s Way is a signed walking trail connecting key sites relating to Saint Patrick and Christian Heritage.
 It covers spectacular landscapes ending at Saint Patrick’s final resting place in the grounds of Down Cathedral in Downpatrick.

 Getting To and Around Northern Ireland

-- iLink Card. iLink is a smartcard that you can top up with day, weekly or monthly travel options.
+- iLink Card. iLink is a smartcard that you can top up with daily, weekly, or monthly travel options.
 From the iLink site: “If you travel by bus and train within specified zones, using iLink could be better value for money than buying separate bus and train tickets.
 Check out the prices to see if iLink suits you.”

 - Buses: You have a few bus options.

-- Goldline: Goldline buses if you’re going between major cities.
+- Goldline: Goldline buses are for traveling between major cities.

 - Ulsterbus.
 To poke about you’ll want the Ulsterbus.
 They have a journey planner to help you sort out your travel plans.
 I’d suggest the Rambler service.

 - Rambler Day Ticket.
 Translink’s Summer Bus Rambler Day Ticket gives you a hop-on, hop-off kind of service that allows you to explore Northern Ireland’s most spectacular scenic areas with unlimited travel on Ulsterbus, Goldline, and Metro.
-Services Monday – Sunday after 9.15am. £9 for an adult.
+Services Monday – Sunday after 9:15 am.